The Organize 365 Story – Part 5

 When you are first starting out, you can often power through a weekend or a week off work and wrangle your home back to working order.
 The more responsibility and people you add to the mix, the longer it can take to achieve organization.
 Back in 2002, when I needed to get my home and life under control, it took me 18 months to get organized.
 If you are transitioning between life phases or have recently experienced a difficult unexpected event, it can be hard to achieve organization.

 I want you to focus on having realistic expectations about how long it will take you to get organized.
 It definitely does not happen overnight, but it does happen.
 On our Wednesday Transformation Podcasts, people share how one day they suddenly realized they had achieved organization in at least one portion of their home and life.
-You do not have to do the 100 Day Program perfectly for it to work, but consistency in your organizing efforts will move the needle.
-The 100 Day Program is set up so you repeat it three times each year and keep moving forward toward becoming an organized person.
+You do not have to do The Productive Home Solution perfectly for it to work, but consistency in your organizing efforts will move the needle.
+The Productive Home Solution is set up so you repeat it three times each year and keep moving forward toward becoming an organized person.

 There are NO Organizing Police